WING-NUS/cs6101/_pages/about.md

 ## Schedule  {#schedule}

+The schedule below follows the [NUS Academic Calendar](http://nus.edu.sg/registrar/docs/info/calendar/ay2020-2021.pdf).
 The sessions will be broadcast live via the customized Zoom link as advertised on the [Slack group](http://cs6101.slack.com).
 For semi-privacy reasons, the group meeting ID and access is not publicly disseminated here on the webpage.

 **The schedule below are preliminary by 21st Dec 2020.** We may have slight changes on time allocation for topics and provide alternative suggestions for papers.